-Making the effort to fit in a couple of walks a week is great if you’re just starting out on a new fitness regime, however, if you want to take things to the next level and actually CHANGE your body shape then resistance training workouts are the next step.
+Making the effort to fit in a couple of walks each week is great if you’re just starting on a new fitness regime, however, if you wish to take things to the next level and change your body shape then resistance training workouts are the holy grail.

-Aerobic exercise (low-level huff ‘n puff) strengthens your heart muscles, increases bone density, improves mental health and well-being, promotes healthy eating etc etc….
-But what most of us want is weight loss, and aerobic exercise is the mothership to all weight loss efforts!
+Aerobic exercise (low-level huff ‘n puff) strengthens your heart, increases bone density, improves mental health and well-being, promotes healthy eating etc. Ultimately though, what most people chase is body fat reduction, with aerobic exercise being the mothership to weight loss efforts.

-For resistance training, I recommend – and have seen the best results in maintaining muscle mass and burning body fat faster – using HIIT (high-intensity interval training).
-For experienced gym enthusiasts, 3 times per week gets the best results.
-This is dependent on age and fitness level.
-I would never expect someone to begin a fitness journey using HIIT or it will increase chances of an injury.
-My mother is age 80 and still working out in a gym 3-4 times a week with an adapted program for her age.
+For resistance training, studies have shown the best results in maintaining muscle mass and burning body fat faster is by using HIIT (high-intensity interval training).
+For experienced gym enthusiasts, 3 times per week see the best results, keeping in mind this is dependent on age and fitness level.
+If you are not a member of a gym, turn to the digital world and discover programs (many are free!) which you can complete at home through YouTube or one of many apps.
+If you are just starting out on your fitness journey, I would suggest building your fitness and strength foundation before using HIIT to minimise the chance of injury due to incorrect technique.
+Age does not discriminate with my mother at age 80 still working out in a gym 3-4 times a week with an adapted program (and staying social).

-The greatest fear for woman….BULKING UP!!!
-I can assure you that woman – and men for that manner – are more likely to get BULKIER from poor food choices/habits than from resistance training.
-Barring any injuries, a female should train the same way as a male.
-I mean sure, we can’t lift as much weight but there are no gender differences in staying fit.
-It’s quite simple….Stay FIT, stay STRONG, eat WELL and stay COMMITTED to health and longevity.
-You the more time passes on, it makes it harder to undo the past.
+The greatest fear for a woman is bulking up.
+I can assure you that women – and men for that matter, are more likely to get bulkier from poor food choices/habits than from resistance training.
+Barring any injuries, be assured it’s ok for females to train in the same manner as males – sure, we can’t lift as much weight but there are no gender differences in staying fit.

-Look at swapping up your training with cross-training, a pilates class or yoga workout – an outdoor activity is even better.
-Also, look to stretch mindfully through awareness and flow through the body.
-Or simply have a day off – exercise, dependent on the way it is performed, is a stress on the body and we need to treat it as such.
+Recovery is important so look to swapping up your resistance training with cross-training.
+Try a Pilates class or yoga workout – and aim to stretch mindfully through awareness while maintaining flow throughout the body.
+Or simply have a day off as exercise, dependent on the way it is performed, is a stress on the body and we need to treat it as such.
 Rest, recover and reconnect with the mind.